-One of the constitutional objects of local government like Molemole is promote involvement of local communities in the everyday affairs of the Municipality.
+One of the constitutaional objects of local government like Molemole is promote involvement of local communities in the everyday affairs of the Municipality.
 This is further supported by the White Paper on Local Government (1998) which views local government as developmental, i.e. People should be central in determining the service delivery trajectory that the municipality is taking.
 Molemole Municipality prides itself in the pursuit of this constitutional imperative.
-MPAC has just recently undertaken public participation drive on the 2022/2023 Annual report to present the performance report card to the community on the implementation of the IDP for the 2022/2023 financial year.
+MPAC has just recently undertaken public participation drive on the 2022/2023 Annual report to present the performance report card to the community on the implementation of the 2022/2023 financial year.
 We will indeed use the inputs received during the outreach to shape how this IDP and our Budget are structured.
-I would like to express my sincerest gratitude to the residents of Molemole for having taken their time to attend our public consultative sessions on the draft IDP and Budget for the 2024/2025 financial year.
-We have indeed taken serious note of your inputs during our consultation to inform this final version of the IDP.
-This IDP document is the most inclusive of all the IDPs presented in the previous years.